pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 cd C:/Projects
 ```

+Note that if you are on a Windows machine, your filepaths will have a `C:/` instead of `~/`.
+For simplicity, we will write commands in the following directions using the Unix form.
+You can replace the `~` with `C:` if you're working on a Windows machine.

 Once you are in this directory, download the SubcellularDistribution pipeline code from GitHub using the command:

 ```bash